pharaox/active_courtiers/README.md

 ### Courtier Marriages

 This mod introduces a new **Courtier Requests to Marry** event for courtier marriages.
-It is triggered with 50% chance (the other 50% being used for [Inviting Characters to Court](#inviting-characters-to-court)) for playable (count or higher) rulers, every year for players and every 1 to 3 years (depending on rank) for the AI by default, if they are "available for events" (not traveling or involved in an activity).
-These event frequencies can be changed via the **Event Frequency for Players** and **Event Frequency for AI Rulers** game rules.
+It is triggered for playable (count or higher) rulers, every year for players and every 1 to 3 years (depending on rank) for the AI by default, if they are "available for events" (not traveling or involved in an activity).
+These event frequencies can be changed via the **Marriage Event Frequency for Players** and **Marriage Event Frequency for AI Rulers** game rules.
 The player can also initiate the event for a particular courtier via the [Ask to Find Spouse Interaction](#ask-to-find-spouse-interaction).

 #### Preparation